Mayank0875/DSA-Problem/P13/Flight Manifest/problem.md

 #### Explanation

-The target ID 8 is found in the list of grimoire IDs.
+The target reservation number 8 is found in the manifest.

 ### 2